 If admitted to the seminary, international students arriving on an F-1 visa are expected to be familiar with all regulations related to their visa status.
-F-1 students are allowed to work no more than 20 hours per week on campus.
+F-1 students are allowed to work no more than 20 hours per week on campus, and campus employment is not guaranteed.
 It is expected that support to pay for school and living expenses must come from personal funds or sponsors.
 Please note: the seminary does not have full tuition scholarships or campus housing for international students.
 Housing, transportation, and medical insurance will need to be arranged prior to coming to the United States.